katerina-tziala/fullstackopen2019/part5/bloglist/backend/README.md

 **Note:** Make sure that the name of the database is **bloglist**!

-**4.**  Navigate from your terminal inside the /part5/bloglist/backend folder and run ***npm run init-app-db*** to initialize the database and create a user for the app.
+**4.**  Navigate from your terminal inside the /part5/bloglist/backend directory and run ***npm run init-app-db*** to initialize the database and create a user for the app.
 The user that will be created is:

     {
         name: 'The User',